ros-navigation/docs.nav2.org/setup_guides/index.rst

 To guide you through the first-time setup of your robot, we will be tackling the following topics:

-- Introduce TF2 and setup your robot URDF
+- Introduce TF2 and setup your robot URDF or SDF
 - Setup sensor sources for robot odometry
 - Setup sensor sources for perception
 - Configure round or arbitrary shaped footprints for your robot
 - Select and set up planner and controller navigation plugins for your robot's navigation tasks
 - Lifecycle node management for easy bringup of other related sensors or nodes

-The simulator of record in these tutorials is Gazebo Classic, which is the default simulator in ROS 2 Humble, Iron and all previous distributions.
-When using Jazzy or newer, consider that the simulation elements of the tutorial may be out of date and are worth looking at other resources like `nav2_minimal_turtlebot_simulation <https://github.com/ros-navigation/nav2_minimal_turtlebot_simulation>`_ which fully leverages modern Gazebo with Nav2.
+There are tutorials below for the Gazebo Classic simulator and the Gazebo simulator.
+Gazebo Classic is used with ROS2 Humble and all previous ROS distributions, while Gazebo (Gazebo Harmonic or newer) is used with ROS2 Jazzy or newer.

 **Table of Contents:**